shlevanto/text_file_compression/docs/test_documentation.md

 The unit test coverage is reported in CodeCov [![codecov](https://codecov.io/gh/shlevanto/tiralabra-2022/branch/main/graph/badge.svg?token=0EE9F994BB)](https://codecov.io/gh/shlevanto/tiralabra-2022)

 ### What has been tested
-Unit tests will cover basic functionality (encoding-decoding match) and corner cases such as empty strings being given to encode.
-Unit tests also ensure that the compression doesn't increase file size.
+Unit tests will cover basic functionalities
+- encoding results in a byte array with length > 0
+- the encoded file is not larger than the original
+- a string is encoded and decoded, the decoded matches the original

-File IO will have tests for succesfully reading and writing files and throwing exceptions when this fails.
+FileIO has tests for succesfully reading and writing files and throwing exceptions when this fails.

 ### Input used
 As BWT + RLE is best suited for sequences (bits, bytes, DNA sequences etc.), I will compare this kind of data with natural text for the BWT + RLE vs. LZSS compressions.
 Natural language vs. random content will be compared.